Sammyjroberts/pong/README.md

 # C PONG

-A classic Pong game built in C, built ato refresh myself on C programming and to explore the SDL library.
+A classic Pong game built in C, built to refresh myself on C programming and to explore the SDL library.

 ## Getting Started